smartdec/smartcheck/README.md

 ## Using source code of SmartCheck

+> ⚠️ **Warning**
+>
+> SmartCheck works only with older java8 versions, e.g. 8u102.
+> You can download version for Windows from the [archive](https://www.oracle.com/ru/java/technologies/javase/javase8-archive-downloads.html).

 ### Building the project
 The project uses Maven.
 To build it, execute in the project directory: